 Upon planting a tree, the cost of maintaining that tree initially outweighs the benefits received from the tree.
 In addition to planting costs, watering and pruning the tree for good branch structure after establishment are also costs.
-However, ensuring proper form and structure when trees are small is less expensive than large-scale pruning when they mature.
+However, ensuring proper form and structure when trees are small is less expensive than largescale pruning when they mature.
 Such neglect results in an even higher cost of either replacing a dead tree or long-term maintenance restoration pruning after storm damage or due to general weak branch attachments (Gilman, 2001).
 Once the tree is mature, proactively maintaining trees on a seven-year pruning rotation becomes less costly than reactive (i.e. crisis) maintenance (Hauer, 2015).
 The trees will still offer benefits, but with regular pruning more benefits will be realized and fewer maintenance costs will be experienced.
 A lack of regular maintenance results in a shorter lifespan of the tree.
-It also creates higher maintenance costs due to increased fire fuel, storm damage, debris, pests, and branches blocking intersection or roads.
-The concept is similar to changing the oil in a car.
-The car will still run without proper maintenance for a while, but in the end regular servicing will result in a lower cost by avoiding a major breakdown.
+It also creates higher maintenance costs due to increased fire fuel, storm damage, debris, pests and branches blocking intersection or roads.
 When considering this concept, an inverse relationship exists between maintenance costs and return on investment.
 The more trees are maintained, the lower the cost.
 Also, the more often trees are maintained, the higher the number of benefits provided by the trees, this a higher rate of return.
 The optimal pruning cycle for trees is four to five years (Miller, 1981).
 In Sisters, the optimal time is pushed back because of the slightly shorter growing season.
 The optimal pruning cycle is where the cost of maintaining the trees intersects with the return on investment.

-The City of Sisters owns approximately 2,700 trees, based on the trees inventoried thus far.
+The City of Sisters owns approximately 2700 trees, based on the trees inventoried thus far.
 A program to maintain the trees the city currently owns is a priority and should be implemented before new tree planning takes place.

-Hiring additional arborists is not realistic in Sisters, so efficiency must increase as well as management.
 Proactive management can be achieved by using Public Works staff as well as private contractors to perform the tree maintenance.
-Having the City Forester oversee the tree maintenance is recommended in order to wisely execute the timing and extent of the work.
+Having the City Forester or a Certified Arborist to oversee the tree maintenance is recommended in order to wisely execute the timing and extent of the work.
 By implementing a proactive pruning schedule, the City Forester will set the number of trees to be pruned.
 At the end of the year, the City Forester will assess and review its goal regarding number of trees to be pruned and gauge the level of success.
 This unbiased number will represent the potential performance and efficiency of the department and thus provide measurable reports to the Urban Forestry Board and public.
-This yearly work plan will include all tree-related activities for street and park trees, including tree planting, maintenance/pruning, tree replacement, inspections, and tree removals.
+This yearly work plan will include all tree-related activities for street and park trees, including tree planting, maintenance/pruning, tree replacement, inspections and tree removals.

 Ensuring that trees with a caliper less than 6 inches receive special attention for structural pruning will save considerable resources over time.
 When pruning a young tree, many long term benefits are realized by eliminating potential weak branch attachments, rubbing or crossing branches, removing co-dominant leaders, or improving the general shape of the canopy.
 On young trees this task can take only 10 minutes while a large tree can take much longer and is more expensive.
 Trees should not be pruned at planting except for dead, damaged branches or serious structure problems.
 It is appropriate to prune for structure after the tree has established itself for a year.
 By doing this, the tree will have much less liability and experience less storm damage when it reaches maturity.
-Removals